simasbudginas/Salesforce-StreamingApi-Kafka/README.md

 ### Update credential details
 Then edit the properties file (`src/main/java/io/woolford/resources/application.properties`) - add your own SFDC login, and Kafka broker.

-The `sfdc.password` property is the concatenation of the password *and* the SFDC security token.
+* `sfdc.password` - the concatenation of the password *and* the SFDC security token.
+* `sfdc.replay` - the position in the stream from which you want to receive event messages.
+If not specified, EMP Connector fetches events starting from the earliest retained event message (-2 option).

 ### Dependencies
 This project depends on the `emp-connector` artifact from `com.salesforce.conduit`.